 So no; I’m afraid these militant ideas you keep don’t ring true for me.
 I’ve opened my eyes to the countless women who also feel they have to apologetically explain their choosing an epidural or outside intervention – through myself having felt that need to defend; and now I’m starting to understand and realise why so many women unquestioningly hand over their power to medical care providers completely in the face of your dogmatic alternative.
 They’re frightened they won’t make your grade.

 There is good news for me, and my fellow sisters who think along the same lines as I do though!

 The Empowered Birth Movement is working hard to inform women about their rights, the possible choices and the protocols and side effects of the choices available to us in birth.
 The Empowered Birth Movement is exploring and inhabiting that vast expansive space between your natural birthing utopia and the carefully scheduled medical approach to delivering babies.
 The Empowered Birth Movement is bringing information about all options – judgement free – to the public sphere, bringing candid new images from all types of birth stories so that women can visualise for themselves what will feel safest for them.

 Whatever the reason – we are entitled to make our own choices.
 As female peers, as mothers, as birth workers, and as birth activists we have to STOP pushing preferences and shaming women’s choices.
-Birth activism and reclaiming birth is about informed consent and empowered birthing – not a natural birth at all costs.
-And it’s certainly not about attributing shame to any mother’s birth story because she fell short of the latest soft focus home water birth video on Youtube.
+Birth activism and reclaiming birth is about informed consent and empowered birthing experiences – not a natural birth at all costs.
+And it’s certainly not about attributing shame to any mother’s birth story because she fell short of the latest soft focus home water birth video on Instagram or Youtube.